 In 1309, a descendant of Dunegal, Thomas Randolph, who married Robert’s sister, was lord of Nithsdale.
 This demonstrates that land could only be held by those loyal to the king, like Thomas Randolph, who had to choose sides carefully.
 The following pages mention some of the large landowners of Tynron over the centuries.

 In 1354 the Barony of Drumlanrig, formerly an outlying territory of the Earls of Mar in Aberdeenshire, was bestowed on the Douglas family by David II, including the lands of Pinzarie and Bennan.
 The Douglases, however, had been at Drumlanrig as early as 1170.

 The Douglases thus became very powerful and that was their undoing.
 In 1455 James II put down the Black Douglases and disowned them forever, so Galloway lost its semi-independence for ever.
 James II created his alternative aristocracy when Lord Dalkeith became Earl of Morton.
 Local Douglas family power waned when they got into debt after 1657, but they still nevertheless somehow retained the lands of Tynron until they sold up in 1727.
-See the Hearth Tax of 1691 later *10.
+See the Hearth Tax of 1691 below.

 To me Killiewarren is the most interesting building in the glen and not just because it is the oldest (1617).
 It was originally a three-storied fortified house, Stenhouse Castle?, with tremendously thick walls.
 An arched gateway was demolished in the early 1800s.